ellemiekevankints/LunarNRM-Blender-Models/README.md

 ### Key Features

 - **High-Resolution Models**: Realistic lunar craters with accurate geometric details.
-- **Pre-configured Orbital Camera Systems**: Set up for easy simulation of orbital imaging scenarios.
+- **Pre-configured Camera Systems**: Two configurations for hemispherical and orbital views.
-- **Customizable Lighting Conditions**: Includes configurations for sun angle and shadow simulation.
+- **Customizable Lighting Conditions**: Includes configurations for Sun angle and shadow simulation.

+## Repository Contents

+- `Moonscape_Origin_Hemisphere/`
+  - `.blend` file: A lunar crater model with cameras positioned in a hemisphere around the crater.
+  - `.ply` file: The 3D model of the crater.
+  - `.json` file: Contains the intrinsic and extrinsic camera information for the scene.
+  - Python scripts: Embedded in the Blender file to generate cameras and render images.

+- `Moonscape_Origin_Orbital/`
+  - `.blend` file: A lunar crater model with orbital cameras positioned 617 km above the crater.
+  - `.ply` file: The 3D model of the crater.
+  - `.json` file: Contains the intrinsic and extrinsic camera information for the scene.
+  - Python scripts: Embedded in the Blender file to generate cameras and render images.

 ## Usage

 ### Prerequisites